-(D) Books and instructional material;

-(E) Counseling or job coaching; and
+(D) Books and instructional material; (E) Counseling or job coaching; and eligible.
+(8) Housing search and counseling services.
+Costs of assisting eligible program participants to locate, obtain, and retain suitable housing are eligible.

 (F) Referral to community resources.
 (7) Food.
-The cost of providing meals or groceries to program participants is eligible.
+The cost of providing meals or groceries to program participants is